allmaps/allmaps/packages/io/README.md

 // Read a GCP file
 const gcpString = readFileSync('./gcps.points', { encoding: 'utf8', flag: 'r' });

-// parse the GCPs and possible internal projection const { gcps, internalProjection } = parseGcps(gcpString)
+// parse the GCPs and, if found in a QGIS file format, their projection const { gcps, gcpProjection } = parseGcps(gcpString)
 ```

-An internal projection can be included in a QGIS GCP file and will be used when parsing and returned.
-An internal projection can be specified to parse ArcGIS files.
-The resource height must specified to parse ArcGIS files.
+GCPs are expected in "EPSG:4326" by default, but their projection can be specified in a QGIS GCP file format or via the options.

 ## GCP file formats